santhoshram786/BDD_Project/README.md

 Created BDD framework for Gillette and Goibibo Applications usning Data Driven and Page Object Approach.

-Create customized reports and can be seen in SDET_BDD-Assignment\target\cucumber-reports\report.html
+Created customized reports and can be seen in SDET_BDD-Assignment\target\cucumber-reports\report.html